 Yes, it's 21 years.

 Your rental includes comprehensive insurance (excess/deductible applies), airport or airport hotel transfers at start and end of hire, linen, bedding, kitchen equipment including a full complement of quality utensils, crockery, glasses, pots and pans, full gas bottle (needs to be returned full), 24-hour on road assistance, extra drivers fee, cleaning fee, one way hire fee, and Goods & Services Tax (GST).
-In fact, we supply everything AND the kitchen sink.

 We accept VISA, Mastercard, and American Express credit cards as well as debit cards.
 Alternatively, you can arrange for your payment to be transferred to our bank account.
 If you wish to pay by bank transfer, please contact us for account details.
 Credit card and debit card payments as well as bank transfers incur bank fees.